Apply For Grant or Scholarship

 Durham Community Foundation Community Fund(s) Grantstream

-Funding is made possible by the permanent endowment funds established by many families and businesses throughout our region who love our community.
-The grant cycle will reopen mid 2023.
+Funding is made possible by the permanent endowment funds established by many families throughout our region who love our community.

 Todd McNabb Memorial Scholarship